orangeadam3/terra121/CALCULATECOORDS.md

 # These instructions are for older versions of Terra 1-to-1, to allow coordinate calculations!!!

-## This may not work with different projection models or orientations that are usable in newer versions of the mod, only use this if you do not have a newer usable version
+## This may not work with different projection models or orientations that are usable in newer versions of the mod, only use this if you do not have a newer usable version.

+### In the newer versions please utilize /tpll (lat) (long) to teleport

 The block coordinates in Minecraft are calculated by (X, Y, Z).
 This mod will convert these values to coordinates on a world projection: